klust/EasyBuildLocalMod/doc/EasyBuild-production_and_EasyBuild-user.md

 modules or to extend the module files to also install software on top of the EESSI software stack for machines that support that stack when it will be released.

-## Software stacks on the CaclUA cluster
+## Software stacks on the CalcUA cluster

 On the UAntwerpen clusters the idea of software stacks is not as well developed as in EESSI or in some other supercomputer centres.
 Therefore some compromises are made